 Our July camp was held at Savage Bear Campground in Buckhorn and we had seven rigs attend.
 It was a really hot weekend but thankfully the power was sufficient to run our AC units as required.
 This was a smaller group, but it allowed everyone to interact with everyone else during our usual drinking and eating events.

 We were at Rideau Acres in August and at Riverwood Campground in early September.
 If you have any inquiries, please contact me at firstname.lastname@example.org

 By Martha Knight

-We are looking for some new members for our chapter.
-If you are interested in joining our group, please contact our president, Ben Sietsma at firstname.lastname@example.org or (519) 520-2061.
+If you are interested in joining our group, please contact our President Ben Sietsma at email@example.com or (519) 520-2061.